LauraK0/LauraK0/README.md

 - Learning all things web development
 - Developing my knowledge of javascript through Execute Programme
 - Collaborating on code review
-- trying to keep my contribution graph green 🟩
+- Attempting to keep my contribution graph green 🟩

 ...And I've also been playing with codewars too [my profile](https://www.codewars.com/users/LauraK0)